 Regardless of the function of your newly finished basement, you can add color and other fun design elements without making it look like a funhouse.
 Picking the right color scheme can be the difference between a bonus room your family uses every so often, and a fun, inviting entertainment space that you never want to leave.

-Especially if you have a smaller home, maximizing the area in the basement is crucial, whether you intend to use this space for entertaining or relaxing.
+Maximizing the area in your basement can be crucial, especially if you have a smaller home.
+Whether you intend to use this space for entertaining, relaxing, working or playing, extra living space in the basement can come in handy.
 As long as you have plenty of light and cozy couches to sit on, you can create the colorful basement of your dreams.
 This renovation project is certainly a heavy lift, but all the work will be well worth it when you’re lounging in the basement after a long day at work.
 We encourage you to explore any color option that piques your interest, but if you still can’t decide, you can’t go wrong with any of the tried and true suggestions above.

 - Find the best exterior house color for your home’s architectural style

 - Lighting is essential to incredible home design — try these 4 amazing ideas

 - 6 captivating kitchen wall colors that upgrade your space from boring white

 - 7 spectacular basement laundry room ideas to create a warm, inviting space

 - DIY advice: Should you build a raised patio on your own?